tcorbettclark/file-replicator/README.md

 Due to limitations with inotify (race conditions around watching for changes in newly created directories), it is possible that the watching-for-changes phase becomes out of step.
 In which case, just restart the whole program.
-(the tool includes some self-restarting behaviour, but ultimately a full restart may sometimes be needed).
+The tool includes some self-restarting behaviour, but ultimately a full restart may sometimes be needed.

 Information printed to stdout indicates when this happens.